pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 #### Responsible Disclosure

+**Please read the contributing guide for reporting security issues.**

 Before each release, we run the following commands against our project to ensure a clean project.
 We make every reasonable effort to resolve category critical and high vulnerabilities.

 `npm doctor`